Follow Us On

-In this series of interviews, we will explore how to restore our communication with Earth and all of our other-than-human brothers and sisters.
-The conversations is an exploration of how my guests experience this communication; how the communication is through their lens and feels in their being, as well as, their experiences and hopes for the future.
+In this series of conversations, where we will explore how to restore our communication with Earth and all of our more-than-human brothers and sisters.
+The conversations are an exploration of how my guests experience this communication; how the communication is through their lens and feels in their being, as well as, their experiences and hopes for the future.

 The intention is to provide the Earth and all

 It is also my hope that these conversations will inspire others to delve deeper into a conversation with Earth.

 5. July 2020 – Earth Conversation Podcast with guest Susan Eirich, Ph.D